To me there is still something profound and magical about rendering space and form on a flat surface.

 My PoMo sensibility accepts all subject matter on its own terms and I don't like to ascribe hierarchy, meaning or messsage when the image itself is enough.

 In this series of recent paintings I've been painting from photos I take out and about in my daily life.
-Shop windows and chance arrangements of objects are my "found still-lifes" 2.
+Shop windows and chance arrangements of objects are my "found still-lifes".

 On a related note, digital media forces me to engage with infinite reproducibility.
 Why make a limited edition when you could keep hitting print and churning out as many identical, perfect copies as you like?
 To be blunt: It's bogus to bolt-on rarity value to something that isn't actually rare.
 Also, why stop there?
 My originals are data, I can share them down a wire with anyone who wants them.
-I might not reference this concept explicitly in my work but I hope it's something I am always mindful of.3
+I might not reference this concept explicitly in my work but I hope it's something I am always mindful of.
+The value of an artwork is in the idea and the execution, not the uniqueness of the object.

 But hey, here I am writing words about art.